ktakashi/sagittarius-dbd-sqlite3/README.md

  * BLOBs are bytevector
  * Commit and rollback are not supported (always auto commit)

-### Important issue

-`dbi-fetch!` must be called until the very end of the statement, otherwise it might cause resource leak.

 NOTE: This library works Sagittarius 0.3.8 (current HEAD) or later.